JamesThomasLee/barapplication/README.md

 A simple bar ordering system designed for my ISAD251 project.

 <b>Application fact sheet:</b>
-My application provides a set of pages that allows a user to navigate a menu, add items to basket, and then place an order.
-The user can also search for their order with an order id.
-The user can cancel this order.
-When an order is cancelled it is moved to an archive table in the database.
-The administrator section of the website allows the admin to view and edit the menu (add, remove, edit items) and view orders.
-The website interacts with a database through the use of different classes.
-DBContext holds a series of functions to connect and interact with the database.
-This calls many views and procedures to manipulate data in the database.
+My application provides customers of Bobby's bar with an online resource enabling them to view a menu and place an order.
+The application also provides the bar administrators with an online resource to remove items from sale, add new items to their menu and edit current items.
+They can also view all of the orders and their details placed via the web application.
+The application uses classes to manipulate data stored in a mysql database.

+<b>Application features:</b>
+*Users can add items to their basket
+*Users can place an order and set their table number for delivery *Users can view and cancel their order
+*Administrators can remove and relist items on the menu *Administrators can add new items to the menu *Administrators can edit items on the menu *Administrators can view all orders placed on the system

 ### Youtube
 A video giving a brief overview of my application can be found [here](https://youtu.be/xWK3JqG9Zuk)